UOSAN/WTP/README.md

 - Session type (MRI or behavioral)

 ## Output
-Files are save to the SubjectData directory.
+Files are saved to the SubjectData directory.

 **PTBParams structure** stores psychtoolbox parameters